 In order for you to get the best gaming laptop, you should first consider your usage; are there any specific games you want to play over the next few years?
 If so, you’ll want a laptop with a GPU and processor that can run those games at your desired settings.
 Moreover, since you’re looking for a laptop and not a PC, it’s important that you pick out something that you can take around with you easily; you might want a sturdy laptop if you’re going to take it with you to places a lot.

-How to select best gaming laptop?
+How to select the best gaming laptop in 2019?

-Gaming laptops are very power demanding and as such they don’t last too long on battery, especially if you have a game running.
+Gaming laptops are very power demanding and as such, they don’t last too long on battery, especially if you have a game running.
 Because of this, we haven’t talked too much about the battery lives of the laptops on our list, unless they have an exceptionally good battery life, otherwise, you can expect an hour or 2 on battery if you’re running a heavy game with most laptops and that’s perfectly understandable.

 Looks are important to us gamers and as such, it’s natural to look for a gaming laptop that has a nice edgy design that screams power.
 Things such as RGB lighting and textures making your gaming experience all the better and besides, it gives you something you can show off!

 Most gamers look down on gaming laptops because they can’t be upgraded internally but fortunately that’s not the case with many of the laptops on our list since a number of them have removable back covers so that you can upgrade your RAM and storage.
-If you’re a hard core gamer who doesn’t want to switch their laptop for a considerable time ahead, you’ll want a laptop that’s upgradable.
+If you’re a hardcore gamer who doesn’t want to switch their laptop for a considerable time ahead, you’ll want a laptop that’s upgradable.
 Gaming laptops don’t allow you to swap out all the components but you can get a fair amount of future proofing with upgradable RAM and ROM.